rubyglow/Formula/README.md

 Some functions take 2 arguments.
 For example you could use the max function, to get either the input x or the input y, depending on which voltage is higher: max(x, y).

 The red LED is blinking if there is a parsing error.
 If it is on, the formula is running.
-To compile a formula, use the context menu and the Initialize function, or the CTRL-I keyboard shortcut.